EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

     };
 }
 ```
 Before we implement `collide` from `Collider` for `RectangleCollider`, we should introduce another collider: `CircleCollider`.
-A `CircleCollider` is parameterized by the following fields: `center: Vec2d` and `radius: double`.
+A `CircleCollider` is parametrize by the following fields: `center: Vec2d` and `radius: double`.
 Both of these fields should have setters and getters, and the canonical constructor should be used to populate these fields.
 Furthermore `getPosition` and `setPosition` from `Collider` should access and mutate `center` as the position.

 We now introduce the collision detection for `RectangleCollider`.
 The `collide` method from the `Collider` interface has as parameter an `other` object of type `Collider`.
 Thus it is sensible to break up the collision detection depending on the type `Collider` of collider passed.

 For the first case, assuming that `other` is a `RectangleCollider`, we will assert that a collision has occurred iff the vertex of one `RectangleCollider` lies within the boundaries of the other.
-Therefore, let `thisVerticesAndBasis = this.computeVerticesAndBasis()` and `otherVerticesAndBasis = other.computeVerticesAndBasis()`.
+This definition of a collision between rectangles is not completely accurate but will suffice for our purposes.
+More complex algorithms exist to determine collisions between convex shapes, like rectangles.
+For more information see the Gilbert-Johnson-Keerthi algorithm.
+In any event, let `thisVerticesAndBasis = this.computeVerticesAndBasis()` and `otherVerticesAndBasis = other.computeVerticesAndBasis()`.
 We need to check if `other`'s vertices lie in `this`'s region.
 For each vertex `v` in `otherVerticesAndBasis[0:4]`, compute the displacement vector `d: Vec2d` of `v` relative to `this.origin`.
 That is

 $$
 \mathbf{d} = \mathbf{v} - \mathtt{this.origin}